Cuh4/PythonToSW/README.md

 ```

 ## ⚙️ | Installing this package
+⚠️ - This package isn't on PyPi or anything like that, and likely won't be.
+Sorry!
 - Run `git clone https://github.com/Cuh4/PythonToSW`
 - Extract `/src/PythonToSW`
 - Import it with `import PythonToSW as PTS`